 Our main crops are wheat, barley, borage and beans that provide food for people and animals.
 We use modern technology to maximise production and protect the environment.

-We also grow Christmas trees to sell in December and have a small area of soft fruit for Slamseys Gin.
+We also grow Christmas trees to sell in December.